roguione/DL3-Express-Dev-Skills/README.md

 - Add styling or use a CSS framework to make the app look better :)

 ### This lab combined with Part 2, which builds upon this lab, is a deliverable.
-Please submit the URL of your `express-dev-skills` GH repo as directed.
+Please submit the URL of your `DL3-Express-Dev-Skills` lab repo as directed.

 <br/>
 <br/>